bitol-io/tsc/rfcs/README.md

 # RFCs

-The RFC (request for comments) process is intended is intended to provide a consistent and controlled path for changes to the Open Data Contract Standard (ODCS) so that all stakeholders can be confident about the direction of the project.
+The RFC (request for comments) process is intended to provide a consistent and controlled path for changes to the Open Data Contract Standard (ODCS) so that all stakeholders can be confident about the direction of the project.

 ## Table of Contents
 [Table of Contents]: #table-of-contents